Gods and Deities

 Jinun has two alternate Aspects he takes; that of a humanoid, jackal-faced man who wears intricate bones, revealed only to the truly insane; and a beautiful light form, to draw unsuspecting individuals into his traps and mechanizations.

 The god of madness takes the form of a raven-black jackal with narrow ears and extensive, dark feathers that sprout from behind his ears, his shoulders, tail, and forepaws.
 His pelt and feathers are heavily iridescent, and shine blue in hard light.
 He has spikes that curve away from his face, back, knees and the base of his skull; all of these, along with his long claws and talons, are a bright and glowing blue.
-Swirling silver markings that echo Ristellan design - including the Eye of Aczen - appear across his fur, accented by glowing blue patches.
-He wears chains that hand broken from his form, as well as an assortment of gleaming silver jewelry.
+Swirling silver markings that echo Ristellan design - including the Eye of Azcen - appear across his fur, accented by glowing blue patches.
+He wears chains that had broken from his form, as well as an assortment of gleaming silver jewelry.

 The serpentine goddess of Ristell's oceans, Meryll is a deity of unpredictibility and change.